 Teaching Reading and Composition

-Reading and composition, in all of the many teaching units in which it is offered, presents complex challenges for instructor and student alike.
-The learning objectives for an R&C course force several sophisticated processes to the fore simultaneously: reading actively and critically; working through an interrelated set of questions about texts, art works, films, and other kinds of primary works; covering a lot of reading in a limited amount of time; processing all these new thoughts through class discussion and journaling about the readings; and, of course, composing drafts, substantively revising, and polishing up formal essays.
+Reading and Composition (R&C), in all of the many teaching units in which it is offered, presents complex challenges for instructor and student alike.
+The learning objectives for an R&C course force several sophisticated processes to the fore simultaneously: reading actively and critically; working through an interrelated set of questions about texts, art works, films, and other kinds of primary works; covering a lot of reading in a limited amount of time; processing all these new thoughts through class discussion and journaling about the readings; and, of course, composing drafts, substantively revising, and polishing formal essays.

 R&C is also one of a very few teaching appointments in which GSIs may have responsibility for the design of the course as well as the learning activities and grading.
-Because of the complexity of the courses and the degree of responsibility the GSIs take on, this section of the Teaching Guide analyzes several aspects of R&C and offers some suggestions for designing and teaching them.
+Recognizing the complexity of the courses and the degree of responsibility the GSIs take on, this section of the Teaching Guide analyzes several aspects of R&C and offers some suggestions for designing and teaching them.